 - Language and version of browser software

-For the purpose of user convenience, we also use temporary cookies that are stored on your device for a specifically defined period of time.
-If you revisit our site to use our services, it is immediately recognised that you have already visited our website and what entries you have made and settings you have chosen so you do not have to enter everything again.
+For user convenience, we also use temporary cookies that are stored on your device for a specifically defined period of time.
+If you revisit our site to use our services, it is immediately recognised that you have already visited our website, what entries you have made and which settings you have chosen, so you do not have to enter the information again.

 Most browsers accept cookies automatically.
 You can adjust the settings of your browser so that no cookies are stored on your device or a notice appears every time before a new cookie is set.
-Completely deactivating cookies may, however, result in the situation that you will not be able to use all the functions of our website to the full extent.
+However, you may not be able to use all the functions of our website fully, if your device does not accept cookies.

 Data processing during contact

-You can ask question about our products and services using our contact form http://www.berlin-chemie.com/en-us/About-us/Contact, providing this information: salutation, academic title, surname, first name, e-mail, job, company, country, telephone and fax number.
-The use of the contact form is voluntary.
+You can ask questions about our products and services using our contact form, providing this information: prefix, title, surname, name, email, phone number and message.
+Using the contact form is not required.

-When you make contact with us by e-mail, we save the information you give us (e.g. your e-mail address, possibly your name and telephone number) so that we can answer your questions.
+If you contact us by e-mail, phone or postal mail, we save the information you give us (e.g. your e-mail address, possibly your name and telephone number and/ or address) so that we can answer your questions.

-We save the information you give us for the purpose of making contact to make it possible for us to communicate with you (the legal basis is Article 6 (1) (f) GDPR).
+We save the information you give us for the communication with you (the legal basis is Article 6 (1) (f) GDPR).

-If you give us information regarding possible side effects of our medicinal products, we are required by law to process and save this information (the legal basis is Article 9 (2) (i) GDPR).
+If you give us information regarding possible side effects of our medical products, we are required by law to process and save this information (the legal basis is Article 9 (2) (i) GDPR).

-We delete the data obtained in this context when storage is no longer necessary, or we limit the processing according to statutory retention duties.
+We delete the data obtained in this context when storage is no longer necessary, or we limit the processing in case of statutory retention duties.

 Google (Universal) Analytics

-This website uses Google (Universal) Analytics, a web analysis service provided by Google Inc. with its registered office at 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
-We use Google (Universal) Analytics in order to be able to analyse and regularly improve the use of our website.
+If and as long as you have given us your consent, we use Google (Universal) Analytics, a web analysis service provided by Google Inc. with its registered office at 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
+We use Google (Universal) Analytics to analyse and regularly improve of our website.
 Obtaining the statistics makes it possible for us to improve our services and make them more interesting for you as a user.
-For the exceptional cases in which personal data are transferred to the USA, Google has submitted to the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework.
-The legal basis for the use of Google (Universal) Analytics is Article 6 (1) (f) GDPR.
+The legal basis for the use of Google (Universal) Analytics is Article 6 (1) (a) GDPR (consent).

-You can also prevent the data generated by the cookie regarding your use of the website (including your IP address) from being collected and sent to Google and the processing of the data by Google by downloading and installing the browser plug-in available through the following link: http://tools.google.com/dlpage/gaoptout?hl=en.
+You can also prevent the data generated by the cookie regarding your use of the website (including your IP address) from being collected and sent to Google as well as the processing of the data by Google by downloading and installing the browser plug-in available through the following link: http://tools.google.com/dlpage/gaoptout?hl=en.

 Recipients of personal data and data transfer to third countries